lalith-plivo/coengageui/src/coengageui-tests/README.md

 # CoengageUI tests

-@coengageui/tests is a helper package that is used to contain commonly repeated tests logic.
+coengageui_tests is a helper package that is used to contain commonly repeated tests logic.
 It is not published on npm.

 ## checkAccessibility